Garden Sage is a favourite herb in my home! Sage for your sore throat is a magical very effective healer.

 Sage leaves are available online too, I’m sure.

-There’s nothing wrong with hot lemon and honey alone or in a cup of hot tea.
+Combine lemon and honey alone or added to a cup of hot tea.

-Sometimes, it’s sliced or grated ginger root infused in a cup of boiled water is helpful.
+Add sliced or grated ginger root infused in a cup of boiled water is very warming and soothing.

 Whichever way you choose to soothe your throat and ease possible cold symptoms, may you feel better !